"False"

 More information

 Personal communication includes information received through, for example, emails, phone calls, interviews, or lectures.
-You should always get permission from the person in question before referring to them, and if anonymity has been promised, you must keep that promise.
+You should always obtain permission from the person in question before referring to them.
+If anonymity has been assured, it must be maintained.
 If possible, keep a copy of the communication.
 More information on ethical rules for research can be found at CODEX - the collection of rules and guidelines for research.

 CODEX